audibleblink/kh/readme.md

 In the parameters where a token is to be interpolated, place a template symbol, `%s`, in place of the token value.

-In addition to the edits to the configuration YAML, users must add the subcommand to the `/cmd` folder in this repository's root.
-Users must also define what a validated response means.
+In addition to editing the configuration YAML, users must add the subcommand to the `/cmd` folder in this repository's root.
+Users must also define what a validated response looks like.

 ```go
 // each subcommand's init function must add the subcommand to the root cli command